Some of the numbers presented in this website may not be the most recent available

 The area fell under Dutch control for most of the 18th Century but Singapore remained a backwater until 1819 when Sir Stamford Raffles acquired it from the Sultan of Johore for the East India Company as a trading post.
 It was ceded to the UK as part of the Straits Settlements in 1826 after which a big influx of Chinese immigrants arrived to work as labourers.

 After World War 1 the British built a naval base but this failed to thwart Japan who invaded from the north in 1942.
-After World War 2 the Straits Settlements was dissolved and it became a UK Crown Colony.
-Chinese activists demanded home rule which was granted in 1959, followed by independence in 1963 within the Malaysia Federation.
+After World War 2 the Straits Settlements was dissolved and Singapore became a UK Crown Colony.
+Immigrant Chinese activists demanded home rule which was granted in 1959, followed by independence in 1963 within the Malaysia Federation.

 Singapore consists of 63 islands, including the main island called Pulau Ujong, connected to Malaysia via two causeways.
 Jurong Island, Pulau Tekong, Pulau Ubin and Sentosa are the largest of the smaller islands.
 The highest point is Bukit Timah Hill at 164m.
 Land reclamation projects have increased the country’s size by nearly a quarter since the 1960s, including merging a number of the islands.

 The country, at the southern end of the Malay Peninsula, lies on the western part of Sundaland which is a granite-cored block of the Indo-Chinese plate.
 It is almost entirely composed of granites and gabbros with thin layers of young sandstone and mudstone sediments in the west and metamorphic quartzites in the northeast.
+The igneous rocks were probably emplaced during rifting within the Laurasia continent prior to the breakup of Pangaea in the Late Triassic.
+The island has only limited sedimentary cover .

 The country is a high consumer of oil, with large volumes used in refining and to fuel aircraft.
 It imports piped gas from both Malaysia and Indonesia.
 For added security of supply its first LNG regasification terminal opened in 2013 providing the capacity required for the country’s expanding energy infrastructure and to power new process plant developments.